Skip to content Skip to navigation Skip to footer

 g p x file

 3. Once downloaded, transfer the file to an exFAT® or FAT32 formatted USB flash drive.
-Tip: Using an empty flash drive works the best.
+For help, read Formatting a USB to FAT32 or exFAT®.

-Uploading a Route to the Vehicle: On Your Vehicle
+Uploading a Route to the Vehicle from Your Computer

 1. Turn your vehicle's key ON to boot up the display.
 Note: You do not need to start the vehicle.